MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/New-MgUserOnlineMeeting.md

   - `[SessionId <String>]`: key: id of session
   - `[UserId <String>]`: key: id of user

-JOININFORMATION `<IMicrosoftGraphItemBody>`: itemBody
+JOININFORMATION <IMicrosoftGraphItemBody>: itemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`: The content of the item.
   - `[ContentType <String>]`: bodyType

-LOBBYBYPASSSETTINGS `<IMicrosoftGraphLobbyBypassSettings>`: lobbyBypassSettings
+LOBBYBYPASSSETTINGS <IMicrosoftGraphLobbyBypassSettings>: lobbyBypassSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsDialInBypassEnabled <Boolean?>]`: Specifies whether or not to always let dial-in callers bypass the lobby.
 Optional.
   - `[Scope <String>]`: lobbyBypassScope

-PARTICIPANTS `<IMicrosoftGraphMeetingParticipants>`: meetingParticipants
+PARTICIPANTS <IMicrosoftGraphMeetingParticipants>: meetingParticipants
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Attendees <IMicrosoftGraphMeetingParticipantInfo[]>]`: Information of the meeting attendees.
     - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity